RichOrElse/booking/README.md

 ## Demo

 Book reservations with different payload formats.
+Copy and paste the following to the payload text area, then click the Submit button.

 ### Service Payload Format 1

-Copy and paste the following to the text area, then click the Submit button.

 ```json
 {